-Critical thinking skills increase students' awareness of learning, design their learning process well, have high curiosity, be repossible for decisions taken, find solutions to a polem, evaluate learning that has been done, and reflect on their strengths and weaknesses.
-This is in line with the research conducted by Muhlisin et al. (2016) that understanding ideas, goalyzing, interpreting ideas, making conclusions, giving opinions, and self-regulation is activities that can facilitate students to develop critical thinking skills.
+Critical thinking skills increase students' awareness of learning, design their learning process well, have high curiosity, be responsible for decisions taken, find solutions to a problem, evaluate learning that has been done, and reflect on their strengths and weaknesses.
+This is in line with the research conducted by Muhlisin et al. (2016) that understanding ideas, analyzing, interpreting ideas, making conclusions, giving opinions, and self-regulation is activities that can facilitate students to develop critical thinking skills.
 Research conducted by Mustofa (2018) proves that critical thinking skills are essential for students because they train students to find answers to the problems they face by linking their knowledge with the knowledge they have just received to improve their learning outcomes.
 This is following the study results that students who are taught using the LCI learning model tend to be more independent in finding and able to build knowledge of a new phenomenon they encounter.

-Schafersman (1991) argues that critical the scholar scholar state of the students develop critical thinking skills through models, strategies, and learning methods oriented toward student learning activities.
+Schafersman (1991) argues that critical thinking must be empowered at every level of education.
+It is also stated that education as a facilitator can help students develop critical thinking skills through models, strategies, and learning methods oriented toward student learning activities.
 Referring to Facione's (2013) opinion, the critical thinking ability measured in this study is a mental process that includes analyzing, evaluating, arguing, and self-regulating.
 Thinking requires analytical and logical reasoning and demonstrates higher-order thinking skills.